mosoftwareenterprises/AirplaneParkingAssistant/README.md

 A drop down with the 5 plane types in them.
 A "Recommend location" button
 A "Park aircraft at recommendation" button.
-An "Error" display section.
+Feedback to the user about the recommendation and when it has been parked An "Error" display section.